Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Tip of the week: Take care of you and your catch.

 With the hot humid weather of summer upon us its important to take care of yourself as well as your catch.
 Be sure to bring plenty of water with you to stay hydrated, use sun screen, and to wear proper clothing: hat and sunglasses.
-If you intend on harvesting your catch bring a cooler with plenty of ice to keep your fish out of the sun and cold.
+If you intend on harvesting your catch bring a cooler with plenty of ice to keep your fish out of the sun and keep cold.
 Its also a good idea to bleed your fish, this will also help preserve your catch and make for a better eating experience.
 Crabs while hardy, should be kept in a bucket without water out of the sun and covered with a wet (saltwater) rag.
 While fishing or crabbing bait should also be kept out of the sun and either covered with a wet rag or in a cooler with ice.

 Surf Report